Closed court, suppression and non-publication orders

 Publication of children’s names in criminal proceedings

 Children (Criminal Proceedings) Act 1987, s 15A prohibits the publication or broadcast of the names of children involved as offenders, witnesses, or brothers and sisters of child victims in criminal proceedings.
-Where there has been breach of an order under s 15A(1), proceedings should be commenced under s 15A(7) instead of seeking a non-publication order under s 7 of the Suppression Act: R v AB (No 1) (2018) 97 NSWLR 1015 at [38]-[39].
+Where there has been breach of s 15A(1), proceedings should be commenced under s 15A(7) instead of seeking a non-publication order under s 7 of the Suppression Act: R v AB (No 1) (2018) 97 NSWLR 1015 at [38]–[39].

 Sections 15B–15F provide exceptions to the prohibition on publication or broadcast in certain circumstances including where: